Pain During Ovulation

 Acupuncture

 Research on acupuncture and relief for cycle-related pain is promising.
-One study found acupuncture may help reduce menstrual pain as effectively as medication.
+One study17 found acupuncture may help reduce menstrual pain as effectively as medication.
 It's thought acupuncture works by modulating pain pathways and supporting hormone balance, but further studies are needed to understand the full impact.

 Like supplements, acupuncture may require multiple visits to see significant results, so don't be discouraged if you don't notice a difference in your first session.